OWL - Water-cooled AMD CPU

 owl3.arc.vt.edu

-For testing purposes, all users will be alloted 240 core-hours each month in the “personal” allocation.
-Researchers at the PI level are able to request resource allocations in the “free” tier (usage fully subsidized by VT).
+For testing purposes, all users will be alloted an initial 240 core-hours for 90 days in the “personal” allocation.
+Researchers at the PI level are able to request resource allocations in the “free” tier (usage fully subsidized by VT) and can allocate 1,000,000 monthly Service Units among their projects.

-To do this, log in to the ARC allocation portal https://coldfront.arc.vt.edu,
+To create an allocation, log in to the ARC allocation portal https://coldfront.arc.vt.edu

 select or create a project